dudovcic/vinum/README.md

-## TODO: more tests

 # System

-### Contains a webapp and an api which has a cron scheduler that will resorder stock every midnight, scheduler could potentially be a separate service.
+Contains a webapp and an api which has a cron scheduler that will resorder stock every midnight, scheduler could potentially be a separate service.

-### Once a purchase order is created and checks pass, it will be with status pending at first, once the order has arrived there should be a request to the API to update its status to COMPLETED
+Once a purchase order is created and checks pass, it will be with status pending at first, once the order has arrived there should be a request to the API to update its status to COMPLETED

-### Every midnight the scheduler checks if quantity in stock is equal to or below threshold which then triggers reorder.
+Every midnight the scheduler checks if quantity in stock is equal to or below threshold which then triggers reorder.

 ## Project setup